Calcification is when calcium deposits form. This may be due to age. However, there are also links to infection, injury, or cancer.

 Each type of calcification has its own characteristics, management, and treatment, depending on where in the body it occurs and what the cause is.

 Artery calcification has no typical symptoms.
-However, locating it can help a doctor predict the person’s risk of cardiovascular complications.
+However, locating it can help a doctor predict the person’s risk of complications.

 The following factors may increase a person’s risk of developing coronary artery calcification: